MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-support-lifecycle.md

 * During the first six months, the LTS releases are released monthly and receive feature updates, bug fixes and security fixes.
 * During the following 12 months, the LTS releases are released when necessary and only receive bug fixes and security fixes.
-* To be supported, you need to be on the latest version of the LTS release.
+* For a LTS version to be supported, you need to be on the latest version of the LTS release.

 Easily find the LTS release date by running the `az version` command.
 Notice the `azure-cli-support` line that indicates the LTS date.